 Bivalent promoters are also marked by H3K9 and K14 acetylation in pluripotent mES cells

-.
+Many promoters of developmentally regulated genes in mES cells are marked by H3K4me3 (active histone mark) as well as polycomb mediated repressive histone mark, H3K27me3[6, 7] and are known as bivalent promoters.
+Recent studies have shown that these bivalent promoters are also bound by Pol II and are transcribed at very low level.
 As these promoters have H3K4me3 and show a very low level of active transcription we looked for the presence of H3K9 and H3K14 acetylation over the bivalent promoters to see if this low level of transcription would also associated with acetylation on these promoters.

-5A.
+In order to test the presence of H3K9 and H3K14 acetylations over the bivalent promoters, all the 27095 mouse promoters from UCSC genome browser were taken and subjected to k-means clustering using seqMiner.
+H3K4me3 and H3K27me3 (dual hallmarks of bivalent promoters) were used to get the bivalent loci.
+Pol II was included in the clustering to differentiate active and inactive genes.
+The resulting heatmap is shown in Figure5A.
 In agreement with previous genome-wide studies, there are three distinct categories of loci.
 In respect to the studied acetylation (i) active loci marked by Pol II, H3K4me3, and devoid of strong H3K27me3 signals are highly enriched in H3K9ac and H3K14ac, (ii) bivalent loci, which are marked by H3K4me3, H3K27me3 and low Pol II signals contain both H3K9ac and H3K14ac signals, and (iii) inactive loci, on which either of the above signals is missing.
 Our analysis suggests that indeed on bivalent promoters H3K9 and H3K14 acetylations occur together with H3K4 and H3K27 trimethylations (Figure5A).

 Differential correlation of H3K14ac with repressive histone marks as compared to H3K9ac